 Since 1928, the Agricultural Education Unit of the California Department of Education (CDE) has been the official sponsor of the California Association of Future Farmers of America.
 An integral part of each comprehensive agricultural education program is FFA, the student organization for grades 9-12.
 The California Association state advisor and staff coordinate and supervise all activities of the California FFA Association.
 Local agricultural education instructors serve as advisors to local chapters.
 The mission of FFA is to make a positive difference in the lives of students by developing their potential for leadership, personal growth, and career success through Agricultural Education.

 Information regarding agricultural education programs, agricultural literacy and awareness, incentive grants, the Tech Prep program, and FFA are available from California Department of Education staff.
-Lloyd McCabe, manager of the Agriculture Education & Family and Consumer Sciences Office administers these programs.
+Charles Parker, Education Administrator of the Agriculture Education & Family and Consumer Sciences Office administers these programs.
 For more information, please contact Agriculture Education staff at 916-319-0887, or go to the California Agricultural Education web page .

 Agricultural Career Technical Education Incentive Grant

 The Agricultural Career Technical Education Incentive Grant provides local educational agencies with funds to improve the quality of their agricultural vocational education programs.
 The goal is to maintain a high-quality, comprehensive agricultural vocational program in California's public school system to ensure a constant source of employable, trained, and skilled individuals.